durandaltheta/cpp_template_workshop/README.md

 This can happen when using `std::thread`s where a signal handler needs to be set on the child thread in a synchronized way to avoid a race condition.
 Unfortunately, `std::thread` automatically launches its system thread without allowing for pre-configuration of it's signal handlers.
 Worse still, you have to do something similar (but different) on multiple threads throughout your program!

 Now you have to do some scary `std::condition_variable` blocking to wait for your child `std::thread` to complete the necessary initialization.
-Wouldn't it be nice to write a pattern of code which could do this *dangerous* operation *multiple times* in *different ways* with an *undefined nuber of arguments* that was maintainable from a *single template function*?
+Wouldn't it be nice to write a pattern of code which could do this *dangerous* operation *multiple times* in *different ways* with an *undefined number of arguments* that was maintainable from a *single template function*?

 Example Solution (if this doesn't make sense right away, consider coming back here throughout the workshop to re-examine with your new knowledge):
 ```